Critical SMSF issues surface from new trust income rules

 Last week, both houses of Parliament passed Treasury Laws Amendment (2019 Measures No. 3) Bill 2019.
 The bill provides advisers with additional time to complete the FASEA exam and qualification requirements and also rectifies two anomalies arising from the super reform measures implemented from 1 July 2017.

-View Legal director Matthew Burgess said the bill also implements a measure announced in the 2018 federal budget which limits what income minors can receive from testamentary trusts.
+View Legal director Matthew Burgess said the bill also implements a measure announced in the 2018 federal budget.

 The measure announced in the 2018 federal budget, he said, meant that the “the concessional tax rates available for minors receiving income from testamentary trusts would be limited to income derived from assets that are transferred from deceased estates or the proceeds of the disposal or investment of those assets”.